mamccorkle/UALR_MAD_F22_Assignment_7_Contacts_App/README.md

 > :heavy_check_mark: :x: <br>

-> :x: TODO 01.
+> :heavy_check_mark: TODO 01.
 Create a new layout file to define the GUI elements of the ContactFormActivity. <br>
-> :x: TODO 02.
+> :heavy_check_mark: TODO 02.
 Define the basic skeleton of the ContactFormActivity.
 Inflate the layout defined in the first step to display the GUI elements on screen. <br>
-> :x: TODO 03.
+> :heavy_check_mark: TODO 03.
 Create a new layout file to define the GUI elements of the ContactInfoActivity. <br>
-> :x: TODO 04.
+> :heavy_check_mark: TODO 04.
 Define the basic skeleton of the ContactInfoActivity.
 Inflate the layout defined in the first step to display the GUI elements on screen. <br>
 > :x: TODO 05.
 Modify the Contact class, so you can use it to exchange Contact data between ContactFormActivity and ContactInfoActivity <br>
 > :x: TODO 06.
 Create a new method that reads the values in the several EditText elements of the layout and then uses the Contact class to send those data to ContactInfoActivity <br>
 > :x: TODO 07.
 Create a new method that reads the contact info coming from ContactFormActivity and use it to populate the several TextView elements in the layout. <br>